-- ✓ Means that a minimum of one of the appurtenances checked shall be required for each building type. - P Means that the appurtenance may also be permitted. - (1) The clear height of appurtenances that project or hang from a building shall be at a minimum eight feet above the sidewalk elevation, unless specified otherwise. - (2) Appurtenance may project into pedestrian circulation zone, subject to a minimum five foot setback from utility easements. - 3) Shall not encroach into the pedestrian circulation zone, and may only encroach into the shy zone for upper stories. - (4) Shall not encroach into the pedestrian circulation zone.
+- ✓ Means that a minimum of one of the appurtenances checked shall be required for each building type.
+P. Means that the appurtenance may also be permitted. - Means that the appurtenance may also be permitted. - The clear height of appurtenances that project or hang from a building shall be at a minimum eight feet above the sidewalk elevation, unless specified otherwise. - Appurtenance may project into pedestrian circulation zone, subject to a minimum five foot setback from utility easements. - Shall not encroach into the pedestrian circulation zone, and may only encroach into the shy zone for upper stories - Shall not encroach into the pedestrian circulation zone.